TheLazarus/Assassins-Creed-Director-s-Cut-PC-Steam-Stutter-Fix/README.md

 - After running this, you should be able to see two new files named AssassinsCreed_Dx9_patched.exe and AssassinsCreed_Dx10_patched.exe
 - Take a backup of your original exe's
 - Rename these files back to AssassinsCreed_Dx9.exe and AssassinsCreed_Dx10.exe (replace the original ones after taking backup)
+- Run the game using Steam "Play" button, or you can also launch directly via these executables
 - Enjoy!!